MiRitter87/trading-cockpit-frontend/README.md

 There is also a function to compare a list of instruments.
 You can choose instruments by clicking on the scale button and then selecting instruments from the list Pop-up.
 This helps you to directly compare only those instruments you are interested in.

-The scan result view offers 13 templates.
+The scan result view currently offers 15 templates.

 - All (Default template, loads all scanned instruments)
-- Minervini Trend Template (Instruments in a Stage 2 uptrend)
+- Buyable Base (Instruments in a short-term uptrend consolidating on low volatility and below average volume)
+- Breakout Candidates (Instruments consolidating near their 52 week highs on low volatility and below average volume)
+- Volatility Contraction - 10 Weeks (Instruments that show narrow price action and below average volume during the last 10 weeks)
 - Volatility Contraction - 10 Days (Instruments that show narrow price action and below average volume during the last 10 trading days)
-- Breakout Candidates (Instruments consolidating near their 52 week highs on low volatility and below average volume)
-- Up on Volume (Instruments gaining more than 10% on at least 25% increased volume during the last 5 trading days)
-- Down on Volume (Instruments losing more that 10% on at least 25% increased volume during the last 5 trading days)
-- Near 52-week High (Instruments trading within 5% of their 52-week high)
-- Near 52-week Low (Instruments trading within 5% of their 52-week low)
+- High Tight Flag (Instruments consolidating at max 25% off it's high after a 100% gain within 8 weeks)
 - Three Weeks Tight (Instruments with at least three  weekly closing prices in a +/- 1.5% range)
-- High Tight Flag (Instruments consolidating at max 25% off it's high after a 100% gain within 8 weeks)
+- Minervini Trend Template (Instruments in a Stage 2 uptrend)
 - Swingtrading Environment (Instruments, which SMA(10) is above SMA(20), both rising.
 Additionally price is above SMA(20))
 - RS-Line near 52-week High (Instruments for which the RS-Line using an instruments industry group is within 5% of its 52-week high)
 - RS since Date (All scanned instruments, calculates RS number since the given date)
+- Up on Volume (Instruments gaining more than 10% on at least 25% increased volume during the last 5 trading days)
+- Down on Volume (Instruments losing more that 10% on at least 25% increased volume during the last 5 trading days)
+- Near 52-week High (Instruments trading within 5% of their 52-week high)
+- Near 52-week Low (Instruments trading within 5% of their 52-week low)

 ### Dashboard
 The Dashboard aims to provide a meta overview of the current state of the market.
 Statistical values for each trading day are provided in a tabular form.